Turn your manual testers into automation experts! Request a DemoStart testRigor Free

 17. What tools and techniques do you use for bug reporting and tracking?

-Answer: There is no right or wrong answer here.
-The goal of this question is to assert if the person is familiar with various tools needed to perform testing.
+Suggested Approach: There is no right or wrong answer here.
+The goal of this question is to assess if the person is familiar with various tools needed to perform testing.
+You can even mention certification you’ve completed that may be relevant.

 18. How do you ensure that software releases meet the required quality standards?